Radford College: Collegians and notable alumni

-The Radford Collegians' Association is about building a community that provides ongoing support to its members on a social, educational and career level.
-Originally founded in 1989, the association has grown by about 160 members per year.
-With over 6,500 former students, the Association seeks to connect Collegians' to each other and their school.
-The association is committed to three core pillars of focus including social & community awareness, business & career opportunities and giving back.
-These pillars guide the Radford Collegians' in success and growth.
-The Association organises reunions, mentoring programs, supports college functions and funds select community outreach programs.
+The Radford Collegians are about building a community that provides ongoing support to members on a social, educational and career level.
+With over 6,500 former students, the group seeks to connect Collegians to each other and the College.
+It is committed to three core pillars of focus including social & community awareness, business & career opportunities and giving back.
+These pillars guide the Radford Collegians in success and growth.
+They organise reunions and mentoring programs, support College functions and raise funds for community outreach programs.